-- Talk Time - The Active Service Group. - Mrs Cochand's 'Sofa Surfing' - FSM has access to several school counsellors who can work with pupils by private arrangement.
-Referral can be made directly from pupils and their parents, school staff may also make recommendation to parents for a student to see a counsellor and these arrangements can be made through the Deputy Head (Pastoral). - FSM has two independent school listeners available to all pupils.
+- The Active Service Group. - FSM has access to several school counsellors who can work with pupils by private arrangement.
+Referral can be made directly from pupils and their parents, school staff may also make recommendation to parents for a student to see a counsellor and these arrangements can be made through the DSL. - FSM has two independent school listeners available to all pupils.
 The independent listener is a free service and contact details are readily available throughout school.
-The Independent listeners also visit school regularly and are introduced the children regularly in assembly. - Displaying information leaflets and posters throughout the School, Matrons and boarding houses, which signposts pupils to organisations specialising in supporting the needs of young people. - Inviting organisations specialising in young people's mental health and wellbeing into School to speak to groups of pupils, and conduct school assemblies. - For boarding pupils, the School Doctor is available to support mental health and wellbeing issues and offer medical interventions and referral to other services if the mental health needs meet the NHS threshold. - The Deputy Head (Pastoral) has introduced a programme through 'Action for Happiness' called The GREAT DREAM.
-One letter of this is introduced to the children each week.
-It helps children know what sorts of activities to engage in when they are feeling blue.
+The Independent listeners also visit school regularly and are introduced the children regularly in assembly. - Displaying information leaflets and posters throughout the School, Matrons and boarding houses, which signposts pupils to organisations specialising in supporting the needs of young people. - Inviting organisations specialising in young people's mental health and wellbeing into School to speak to groups of pupils, and conduct school assemblies. - For boarding pupils, the School Doctor is available to support mental health and wellbeing issues and offer medical interventions and referral to other services if the mental health needs meet the NHS threshold.

-Pupils are also made aware of whom they can turn to when they feel distressed through the 'Are You Happy' Poster.
+Pupils are also made aware of whom they can turn to when they feel distressed through the 'Are You Happy' and 'Need to Talk' Poster.
 Please refer to Appendix 1.